 On successful completion of this course, you will be able to:

-• define a set of evaluation criteria to critically appraise the performance of an assistive robot to perform a series of functions
+• define a set of evaluation criteria to critically appraise the performance of an assistive robot to perform a series of functions in a specific assistive context.

 You will have the skills to identify functional and non-functional requirements for assistive robots by considering specific user accessibility needs and disabilities, for use in a given context.